JakobWegmann/wtcalc/README.md

 Transfer the ado files `stata_test.ado`, `stata_test_collect.ado` and `stata_test_drop.ado` to your ado folder.

-Then run
+Then with

 ```stata
 global dir `c(pwd)'
 stata_test, dir(${dir}/code/tests)
 ```

-all tests are run and it is ensured that the calculation of withholding taxes and wage replacement is correct for all years that test data is available.
+all tests are run and it is ensured that the calculation of withholding taxes and short-time work is correct for all years that test data is available.

 For unemployment benefits and parental leave benefits no official test data is available.
 However, the calculation of unemployment benefits was excessively tested on admin data.